db-electronics/TDSN76489/README.md

 Afterwards, if you wish to generate a header file which can be included in a project:

-xxd --include %vgmfile% &> %file%
+xxd --include %extractedvgmfile% &> %file%

 Windows users: